SaliElloh/predi-health-app/README.md

 ### Introduction:

-In America alone, 12 million people are impacted by misdiagnosis errors.
-This can be caused by human error, outdated treatment practices, or a knowledge gap between a patient and their doctor.
-Doctors may prescribe medication or advise patients without having knowledge of their daily routines, leading to uncertainty about whether their instructions have been followed.

-Fortunately, 84% of Americans own smartphones and 45% regularly use smartwatches like Apple Watches and Fitbits, which can provide unique insights into a user's health data.
-Our team recognized the potential of this data to improve the diagnostic process in America and beyond.
-This led us to create Predi, a live diagnostics and predictive app that aims to bridge the gap between doctors and their patients.
+12 million Americans are affected by misdiagnosis errors, often caused by factors such as human error and knowledge gaps.
+To address this issue, we recognized the potential of smartphones and smartwatches, which are widely used and can collect valuable health data such as heart rate, breathing rate, sleep patterns, and blood pressure.
+This led us to create Predi, a live diagnostics mobile application that aims to improve communication between doctors and patients.
+Predi provides:

-The app offers three main functions to enhance communication between patients and their doctors.

-1. It provides real-time reporting of health-related data, including Fitbit data and user search queries, directly to the patient's doctor.
+1. Real-time reporting of health data,
-2. Users can search the app for any symptoms they are experiencing, and the app can report these searches to the doctor with informed guesses on potential causes.
+2. Allows users to search for symptoms,
-3. The app can track the user's Fitbit health data to identify any trends or information in their health records that may not be immediately apparent to their doctor.
+3. and tracks Fitbit data to identify trends and potential issues that may be missed by doctors.

 ### How is it different?

-Predi sets itself apart from current technology in several key ways.
-First, it offers a more personalized approach to symptom identification.
-While traditional methods rely on manual input of symptoms into a search bar, Predi leverages user search queries and Fitbit data to make more informed decisions about what a user might be experiencing.
+Predi is different from other technology in several ways:

+1. it uses user search queries and Fitbit data for more personalized symptom identification.
-Second, Predi is highly accessible and affordable.
-Users only need a smartphone and smartwatch to record, monitor, and report their health data, eliminating the need for expensive or complicated technologies.
+2. It is accessible and affordable with only a smartphone and smartwatch needed.

-Third, while the accuracy of data collected by smartwatches may vary, Predi's continuous monitoring and analysis of a user's health data helps bridge the knowledge gap between patients and doctors, providing doctors with a more comprehensive understanding of their patients' health status over time.

-Finally, Predi's reporting system is designed to allow doctors to access and verify patient data.
-Unlike other apps that simply make guesses about a user's symptoms, Predi enables doctors to review and confirm the app's findings, providing a more reliable and trustworthy source of health information.

-<b> Group of people it serves: </b>

-1. Doctors who want a more comprehensive understanding of their patients' health and a faster, more accurate diagnosis of their conditions.
+3. It continuously monitors and analyzes health data for a more comprehensive understanding of a user's health status over time, and provides a reliable reporting system for doctors to verify patient data.

-2. Regular users who wish to monitor their health continuously and receive prompt assistance for any health-related issues they may encounter.
+### Who Does it Serve:

-3. Regular users who aim to establish a connection with their doctor outside of the hospital.
+Predi serves doctors who want a faster and more accurate diagnosis, regular users who want continuous health monitoring and assistance, and those who want to connect with their doctor outside of the hospital.

 ## Getting Started: